-When looking at our curriculum, it is important to consider this in the context of our unique and special school community.
-We are, at heart, a Church of England School serving the community around us.
-Our vision and values underpin the decisions we make, whether that is about our curriculum or all the plethora of activities outside of the classroom.
-We are fortunate to be incredibly well supported by our multi-academy trust, the Ted Wragg Trust, and have shared schemes of learning and resources that enable us to share the best possible practice between and across schools.
-We aim to be at the cutting edge of teaching through the use of our adaptive digital learning platform, Sparx, which is based on cutting edge research into how children learn and how best to support teaching.
+The vision and values of our school underpin the decisions we make as a department, whether that is about our curriculum or all the plethora of activities outside of the classroom.
+The St Luke’s maths team is at the heart of the collaborative community of schools within the Ted Wragg Trust.
+We are at the cutting edge of teaching through the use of our adaptive digital learning platform, Sparx, which is based on research into how children learn and how best to support teaching.

-We want all of our pupils to be able to take the next step in their educational and life journey through gaining the right skills and qualifications for success through achieving their best.
+We want all of our pupils to live life to the full and be able to take the next step in their educational and life journey.
 This is more than just examination results: it also encompasses the problem solving and mathematical reasoning skills that run throughout the mathematics curriculum at St Luke’s.

 Following a spiral curriculum enables pupils to master concepts and ideas, revisiting topics to ensure that a greater depth of knowledge is gained.

-- Sparx scheme of learning is sequenced in a way that ensures pupils revisit topics and concepts as a ‘spiral curriculum’ building their knowledge and skills cohesively over time.
+- Evidence-based: our curriculum is coherently planned and sequenced.
+The Sparx scheme of learning is sequenced in a way that ensures pupils revisit topics and concepts as a ‘spiral curriculum’ building their knowledge and skills cohesively over time.

 Throughout the curriculum, pupils study all of the main ideas in mathematics (number, algebra, geometry, probability, ratio).
 We also include opportunities for learning beyond the classroom through UKMT maths challenges and a variety of mathematically minded clubs.